Arun Rasiah Faculty Profile

 - Office: MI 4119

-Arun Rasiah is Professor of Ethnic Studies and Director of Liberal Studies at CSUEB.
-He has a Bachelor of Arts in History from Oberlin College and an M.A. and Ph.D. in Education from the University of California, Berkeley.
-He has taught in schools, jails, community colleges and universities in the Bay Area.
-In 2019 he was a Visiting Fellow at the Oxford Centre for Islamic Studies, University College London and the University of California, Santa Barbara.
-His research interests are in literacy studies, Islamic education, Muslims in the Americas, and Indian Ocean history.
+Arun Rasiah is Professor of Ethnic Studies, with an MA and PhD in Education from Berkeley and a BA in History from Oberlin.
+He has taught in schools, jails, colleges and universities in the Bay Area, and was a Visiting Fellow at the Oxford Centre for Islamic Studies and University College London in 2019.
+His research interests include decolonial pedagogy, Islamic education, Muslims in the Americas, the South Asian diaspora, and Indian Ocean history.

 - BA, History, Oberlin College